What do puffy eyes, swollen ankles, and a stuffed-up head have in common?

 The best thing about these steps?
 They're all natural.

-How Can You Improve Your Lymphatic System Naturally?
+How to Help Your Lymph System Drain Naturally?

-Don't underestimate the power of breathing to get the lymph de-blocked!
-Deep breathing, of the sort practiced during mindfulness meditations, gets your entire rib cage in on it so you're not just removing gaseous carbon dioxide waste products from your lungs.
+Deep breathing: of the sort practiced during mindfulness meditations, gets your entire rib cage in on it so you're not just removing gaseous carbon dioxide waste products from your lungs.
 You're also squeezing the lymph from even the tiniest interstitial spaces and pushing it toward its exit ducts.
+(39)

 Speaking of fruit...